 This course is supported through an unrestricted educational grant from Intuitive Surgical and Boston Scientific.

-The online application will be open January 22 – February 28, 2018.
+The online application was open January 22 – February 28, 2018.
 Preference will be given to second or third year fellows who are AUGS members, possess basic robotic skills and have not previously attended the course.
+Applicants will be notified in March.